smartfrigde/smartcord/README.md

 > *It's very unlikely any action will be taken against you (if you don't api abuse), but we take no responsibility if anything happens.*

 ### Installing
-If you want to install SmartCord you should use [GooseUpdate](https://updates.goosemod.com/#install).
-It's a installer made by Ducko GooseMod Developer which allows you to install SmartCord alongside GooseMod!
+If you want to install SmartCord you should use [GooseUpdate Web Installer](https://updates.goosemod.com/#install) or [Mallard](https://github.com/uwu/Mallard/releases).
 Manual Installation can be found on Wiki section.

 ### Themes